romses/Datenzwerg/docs/index.en.md

 2023-08-28
 : The infrastructure has been shut down for now and only the page here and of course the source code remains.
 The Datenzwerge are taking a well deserved rest.

-2023-10-30
+2023-10-31
 : Work has started on the 37c3 edition of the Datenzwerg.
 The plan is to add TVOC monitoring to the sensor suite.
+A new PCB has been designed, ordered, arrived, and ten new mainboards have been soldered.

+2023-12-08
+: An alternative version of the bottom part of the Datenzwerg is finished that allows leading through a cable.
+Ten new bottoms have been printed and magnetised to allow for POE use at 37c3.
+This completes the hardware side of the 37c3 preparations.

 ## FAQ